 Page structure

-Every page is the same three landmarks — a header, a main and a footer — with the document's outline living inside main.
+Every page is the same shell: a header, a main and a footer, with any section navigation as nav siblings between the header and main.
+The document's outline lives inside main.

 <body>